The Herbs and The Adventures of Parsley

 Sage was mostly to be seen in his nest - invariably with his sleep being disturbed.Owls are nocturnal don't forget.But he did make forays to ground level,usually against his better judgement.And when practically coerced in to hatching Tarragon,he arrives suitably prepared for his 24 hour,all-weather vigil with a medicine bag, brolly, sunglasses, candle and pithe helmet. (as you would) .But pic 3 is the nearest we ever get to see him fly.

 But that's exactly why we all warm to him of course.
 Most happy with either a gun or fishing rod in hand (pic 4),his equally apparent love of a tipple or 3 never gets a mention.-unlike fellow Watch With Mother stalwart Windy Miller,who's fondness for cider was openly discussed !

-Not much to say about Aunt Mint.But Pashana's a classic kitchen sink charicature from an era when "pc" only meant "police constable".
+Not much to say about Aunt Mint.
+And that's the problem with this character really.
+But Pashana's a classic kitchen sink charicature from pre-P.C tv land

 From "just hatched" to a job in the sequel.
 There should always be room for a dragon in kid's telly.
 And particularly when they ham it up as much as these 2.

 Note - No new characters were introduced in the sequel,but there were notable differences in how some were portrayed.

 And all the differences between the 2 series,whether character-related or not,are outlined more fully on this page.

 And you've got to respect Signor Solidago if he can play the joanna with fingers like that.